 Keep these in mind when you’re answering Baby‘s complicated questions about the weather.

-- First ask Baby what she thinks: One way to encourage critical thinking is to prompt Baby to form conclusions on her own, before you offer an explanation.
-When Baby asks you why it rains, see if you can get away with asking why she thinks it rains before you tell her.
+- First ask Baby what they think: One way to encourage critical thinking is to prompt Baby to form conclusions on their own, before you offer an explanation.
+When Baby asks you why it rains, see if you can get away with asking why they think it rains before you tell them.

-- Encourage learning and discovery: There’s so much more to know about the water cycle, and if Baby seems interested, it can’t hurt to have some weather-related books lying around for her to explore.
+- Encourage learning and discovery: There’s so much more to know about the water cycle, and if Baby seems interested, it can’t hurt to have some weather-related books lying around for them to explore.
 Consider finding an age-appropriate book or online resources, like videos and pictures, about the weather and natural processes.

 A final note

-For better or for worse, the days when Baby relies on you for all her information won’t last forever.
+For better or for worse, the days when Baby relies on you for all their information won’t last forever.
 For the time being, try to cherish Baby‘s questions!
 As you know, the world can get pretty complicated, and it always helps to have an adult around who can simplify the hard stuff.

 - “Is rain formed by the condensation of water vapor or by the melting of ice?”
 NASA.
 Goddard Space Flight Center, NASA, USA, n.d.
 Available at https://pmm.nasa.gov/education/content/rain-formed-condensation-water-vapor-or-melting-ice.